Riverscapes/PBR/workshops/2023/manhattan.md

 # Manhattan, KS Low-Tech Process Based Restoration Field Workshop

->**Important, Please Read**
->----
-> UPDATE - **The Manhattan, KS workshop will be held as planned Oct 24-26, 2023** due to the Continuing Resolution passed 9/30/2023.
-We look forward to seeing you all.

 ### October 24-26, 2023

 This workshop is hosted by Ducks Unlimited, Kansas Alliance for Wetland & Streams, Juniper Environmental.
 The workshop was made possible thanks to the generous support of the Natural Resource Conservation Service.
 The workshop content grew out of over 20 [LTPBR workshops]({{ site.baseurl }}/workshops/) taught by  Utah State University and the online modules were developed in  [2020]({{ site.baseurl }}/workshops/2020/SGI/) for an NRCS Working Lands for Wildlife workshop series.